duykhanh07/workshop-aws-main/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The workspace is very open and organized, creating a comfortable atmosphere that allows me to focus effectively.
+The FCJ members are extremely open and supportive, always willing to help each other, even after working hours.
+However, I hope the program can organize more social or bonding activities to foster better connection and understanding among the team.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+I am very impressed with my Mentor’s working style: dedicated guidance, thorough explanations, and constant encouragement to be proactive in asking questions.
+In particular, instead of simply providing the answers, my Mentor guides me to research and solve problems on my own.
+Additionally, the Team Admin has been very helpful with administrative procedures and documentation, ensuring my internship proceeds smoothly.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The assigned tasks are closely aligned with the specialized knowledge I learned at university, while also expanding into new technology areas that I hadn't previously encountered.
+This has allowed me to both consolidate my theoretical foundation and cultivate valuable practical skills.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+The internship has helped me refine essential skills such as using project management tools, teamwork, and professional corporate communication.
+Beyond technical knowledge, the practical experiences shared by my Mentor have helped me more clearly define my future career path.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company culture radiates positive energy: respect is always a top priority, and while everyone works seriously, the atmosphere remains cheerful.
+Team spirit shines brightest during urgent projects, where everyone is ready to support one another regardless of their position.
+This makes me feel truly integrated and part of the team.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company offers great flexibility regarding working hours when interns have necessary personal matters to attend to.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+**1. What did you find **most satisfying** during your internship?**
+What I appreciate most is the dedication and enthusiasm of the Mentor and Admin team.
+They not only provided close support whenever I faced difficulties but also offered an extremely comprehensive library of learning materials.
+These high-quality resources gave me a solid foundation to implement my project smoothly and effectively.

-- What do you think the company **should improve** for future interns?
+**2. What do you think the company **should improve** for future interns?**
+I suggest that the program should align the internship training materials with standard AWS certification paths.
+Structuring the documentation flow parallel to the exam guides would be a significant improvement, helping interns not only complete their projects successfully but also achieve the goal of obtaining international certifications immediately upon graduating from the FCJ program.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+**3. If recommending to a friend, would you **suggest they intern here**?
+Why or why not?**
+Definitely, yes.
+This is the ideal environment for anyone looking to kick-start a career in Cloud Computing.
+At FCJ, my friends would not only learn hard skills regarding AWS but also cultivate a problem-solving mindset and experience the professional working style of a global technology corporation.

 ---

 ### Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
+**1. Do you have any suggestions to improve the internship experience?**
+I propose organizing small weekly 'Tech Sharing' or 'Deep-dive Sessions' where interns can present their solutions to receive cross-feedback from mentors and other teams.
+This would help us hone our presentation skills and gain a more multi-dimensional perspective on problem-solving.

-- Would you like to continue this program in the future?
+**2. Would you like to continue this program in the future?**
+I am very keen on continuing my journey with the company.
+Post-FCJ, I hope to apply for advanced internship or Fresher positions to apply my learnings to real-world projects.

-- Any other comments (free sharing):
+**3. Any other comments (free sharing):**
+I would like to express my sincere gratitude to my Mentor and the FCJ management team for patiently guiding me throughout this period.
+This program has truly been a solid kick-start to my career.
+I wish the FCJ program continued success in future seasons and hope it attracts even more young talent.